burstable-ai/burst/docs/source/cifar10.rst

 If you run the Jupyter notebook, these same visualizations appear in the notebook, rather than being saved as output files.

-Run from the command line using Burst
+Run from the command line using burst
 -------------------------------------

 First, make sure your burst build is working and ready to use, by running